siddharth23/cypress-postgres/README.md

 # Cypress POSTGRES

-Test sql query to your postgres database in cypres tests
+Test sql query to your postgres database in cypress tests

 Use this plugin to query postgres database and use response in cypress tests